 Doctor's Notes on Iritis

-Iritis is inflammation of iris, the circular colored portion in the front area of the eye.
-Signs and symptoms of iritis often develop quickly; they include eye pain (usually only one eye), increased severity of pain when the eye is exposed to bright light, reddish sclera, blurry vision, small or irregularly shaped pupil and/or increased tear production.
+Iritis is inflammation of iris, the circular-colored portion in the front area of the eye.
+Signs and symptoms of iritis often develop quickly.
+They include eye pain (usually only one eye), increased severity of pain when the eye is exposed to bright light, reddish sclera, blurry vision, small or irregularly shaped pupil, and/or increased tear production.
 Known causes of iritis are blunt trauma to the eye and infections (for example, Lyme disease, herpes, toxoplasmosis, syphilis, and tuberculosis [TB]).
 Iritis has been associated with irritable bowel disorder (IBD), sarcoidosis, juvenile rheumatoid arthritis, and other systemic diseases.
 Often, no cause or associated cause is found.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.